benhowell/benhowell.github.com/_posts/2014-04-23-scala_and_the_akka_event_bus.md

 <br/>

 #### Please explain.
-On line 3 we define our `Subscription` actor who will be able to subscribe to and publish events on the event bus. `Subscription` takes a function `f: (Any, Subscription, ActorRef) => Unit` as a parameter argument and retuns `Unit` (equivalent to Java void).
-Within our `Subscription` we need to override the `receive` function from `Actor` to tell our subscription to execute the function passed in at contruction time when receiving a message matching `(payload: Any)`.
+On line 3 we define our `Subscription` actor who will be able to subscribe to and publish events on the event bus. `Subscription` takes a function `f: (Any, Subscription, ActorRef) => Unit` as a parameter argument and returns `Unit` (equivalent to Java void).
+Within our `Subscription` we need to override the `receive` function from `Actor` to tell our subscription to execute the function passed in at construction time when receiving a message matching `(payload: Any)`.

 Next, on line 9, we create an `ActorSystem` which is used to supervise top level actors.
 Only one of these can be built per application.

 On line 11 we define a function to create our actors.
 The first parameter is the `Class[_]` parameter defining the class type that implements the actor we wish to construct.
-This particular function implementation is a generic function which has other potential uses outside this example which is why we have simply used the "place holder" `_` in our Class[] parameter as we don't wish to hardcode it into the function definition.
+This particular function implementation is a generic function which has other potential uses outside this example which is why we have simply used the "place holder" `_` in our Class[] parameter as we don't wish to hard code it into the function definition.
 In our case we will be passing the `Subscription` type, i.e. `ClassOf[Subscription]` to this function.
 The next parameter, `name` is simply the name of the actor/subscriber and `args` contains the arguments needed by the constructor that implements the actor we create (e.g. the construction arguments needed by `Subscription` - a function with the signature `f: (Any, Subscription, ActorRef) => Unit`.
 This function then goes about constructing the actor in the [usual way][8].

 A final thing of note here is line 14.
 In scala, the return keyword is redundant as whatever is on the last line of the function is returned.